The Key Moment: Kurt Busch stuck to Ryan Newman‘s rear bumper on the final lap as the Dodge boys repelled the Toyota invasion.

-What in blazes happened to the *left rear quarter panel of Denny Hamlin’s car*?
-You’d think with seventy cameras, FOX might have had some video evidence to show the incident.
+What in blazes happened to the left-rear quarterpanel of Denny Hamlin‘s car?
+You’d think with 70 cameras, FOX might have had some video evidence to show the incident.

 The “gopher camera,” huh?
 If I recall, the last time such a device was used, it wound up through the radiator of a Craftsman Truck competitor named Kevin Harvick, who’d been leading the race that night.

-I mean, damn, *Tony Stewart can be one sarcastic SOB in his post-race interviews* when things don’t go his way.
-FOX and Krista Voda made sure his comments were brief, and didn’t include any sponsor plugs.
+I mean, damn, Stewart can be one sarcastic SOB in his post-race interviews when things don’t go his way.
+FOX and Krista Voda made sure his comments were brief and didn’t include any sponsor plugs.

 As Chris Myers noted, “There’s plenty of good seats left” for next week’s California race.
 Gee, I wonder why?

-Isn’t an hour and forty minutes *a little excessive for a pre-race show?* No. It’s very excessive.
-Say the prayer, sing the Anthem, fire ’em up, and drop the green.
+Isn’t an hour and 40 minutes a little excessive for a pre-race show?
+No. It’s very excessive.
+Say the prayer, sing the Anthem, fire ’em up and drop the green.